thefaraazkhan/CCL/README.md

 2. Install Node.js and PostgreSQL if you haven't already.
 3. Set up the PostgreSQL database using the `database.sql` file provided in the root directory.
 4. Navigate to the root directory and install the backend dependencies using `npm install`.
-5. Navigate to the `src` folder and install the frontend dependencies using `npm install`.
+5. Navigate to the `client` folder and install the frontend dependencies using `npm install`.

 ## Running the Application